-- Instructions for submitting MSc Posters via the app.
+- MSc Poster Submission Instructions via the app.

 - MSc poster template.
-Please use the Imperial College A1 portrait research poster template.
-Downloadable template and guidance.
+Please use the Imperial College A1 landscape research poster template, Downloadable template and guidance.

 - Poster Presentations will take place 11:00-13:00 (BST) Tuesday 7 September and 11:00-13:00 (BST) Wednesday 8th Sept 2021.
 Due to Covid-19, these presentations will take place virtually.